microsoft/vscode-remote-try-node/README.md

 1. **Edit:**
    - Open `server.js`
    - Try adding some code and check out the language features.
-Notice that `eslint` and the `vscode-eslint` extension are already installed in the container.
+Notice that `eslint` and the `vscode-eslint` extension are already installed in the container _insert reasoning_.
 2. **Terminal:** Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>\`</kbd> and type `uname` and other Linux commands from the terminal window.
 3. **Build, Run, and Debug:**
    - Open `server.js`